yalmip/yalmip.github.io/_posts/faq/2018-10-12-onoffbinary.md

 An extremely common mistake beginners make in the development of models is that they have binary variables representing some type of on/off behaviour, and then multiply other variables with this binary to represent things being turned off.

-Typical model could for instance be something along the lines of
+A typical model could for instance be something along the lines of

 ````matlab
 x = sdpvar(N,1);